arduino/docs-content/content/hardware/04.pro/carriers/portenta-mid-carrier/tutorials/user-manual/content.md

 mmcli -m 0 --simple-connect='apn=iot.1nce.net,ip-type=ipv4v6'
 ```

-If the modem creates a USB `eth0` interface, remap it into an `ec200aeu` network device using an `udev` rule.
+The modems will create a USB 'eth0' interface that will be remapped into ec200aeu  by an udev rule```

 In a Docker environment, it may be beneficial to disable **ModemManager** and control the modem using **qmicli**.
 To avoid conflicts, disable **ModemManager** with the following command: